 What are the Management Options in Intune?

-Intune can manage Mac-OS, Android, iOS and Windows devices via MDM (Mobile Device Management) channel.
+Intune can manage Mac-OS, Android, iOS, and Windows devices via MDM (Mobile Device Management) channel.
 I cover MAM (Mobile Application Management) in the below section.

-an Intune client agent, and arguably without Intune client agent.
+an Intune client agent and arguably without Intune client agent.
 To manage iOS, Android, and Mac-OS devices, Intune needs an agent to be present on the device.

-So, when you install Intune company portal onto your Android or iOS devices, then you are doing an Intune agent-based management.
-There is an Intune MSI client available to download for Windows 7, Windows 8 devices.
+So, when you install Intune company portal onto your Android or iOS devices, you are doing an Intune agent-based management.
+An Intune MSI client is available to download for Windows 7 and Windows 8 devices.

-I have an old post (published on Dec 2012) here to help you understand the basic stuff about Intune MSI agent installation.
+I have an old post (published in Dec 2012) here to help you understand the basic stuff about Intune MSI agent installation.
 Once you install Intune MSI agent on Windows machines, those machines are “fully managed” by Intune.
 Following are the different ways to enroll devices into Intune for management.

-- Enrolled via Windows 10 1607 and later in build Azure AD join and MDM enrolment MAM without MDM enrolment
+- Enrolled via Windows 10 1607 and later in build Azure AD join and MDM enrolment

 What is Modern Workplace OSD Replacement (Windows AutoPilot)?